drublic/css-modal/README.md

 * Pressing escape: If you press ESC on your keyboard while the modal is visible it closes itself.
 This behavior cannot be done with CSS only.
 * Preventing background page from scrolling: If you scroll within the modal and you reach the end you don't want the page in the background to scroll.
 To prevent this JavaScript pushs a CSS class selector to the body element.
 * Being accessible: To get the browser's focus to the modal and back after closing.
-* Fireing events: When a modal opens a custom event is fired called cssmodal:show.
+* Fireing events: When a modal opens a custom event is fired called `cssmodal:show`.
 When the modal is hidden, an event called cssmodal:hide is triggered.
 * To add this behavior to your website, please include the JavaScript file modal.js right before the closing body-tag: